Math facts are the keys that open the doors to being able to solve harder computation and word problems.

 - Students will see that they can be successful in completing pages without counting on fingers or using a chart!

-Included in this reproducible book:
+Also included in this reproducible book:

 - How to Use the Book